yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ##### To install the Dockerized Discovery Agent

 Create your Discovery Agent environment file, `env_vars`.
-See [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/) for a reference to variable descriptions.
+See [Agent variables](/docs/central/connect-api-manager/agent-variables/) for a reference to variable descriptions.
 After customizing all the sections, your `env_vars` file should look like this example file:

 ```shell